nldlabs/nlddoc/docs/Overview/getting-started.md

 }
 ```

-Open `.nlddoc` in any text editor and change what you want.
+Open `.fastdocs` in any text editor and change what you want.
 The server picks up changes automatically.

 ### Common Customizations